UPPMAX/HPC-python/docs/day4/parallel.rst

 .. warning::

-   Although this works on the terminal, having many users doing computations at the same time for this course, could create delays for other users
+   If you are working on a login node this works on the terminal:

    .. code-block:: console

        $ python integration2d_serial_initial.py
        Integral value is -7.117752e-17, Error is 7.117752e-17 Time spent: 27.54 sec

+   but remember that there are users on that node and their work will be perturbed.
+However, if you are in an interactive session (working in a computing node) this way to run Python scripts is **encouraged**.

-   Because of that, we can use for **short-time** jobs the following command:
+   To run Python scripts while working in a login node, one can use for **short-time** jobs the following command:

    .. code-block:: console